julelang/manual/src/compiler/directives.md

 The `export` directive is an important part of Integrated Jule.
 Determines how existing definitions are passed to the backend.
 This way you have a fixed identifier and can provide an API to the backend language for your Jule codes.

 For more information, read the [API development](/integrated-jule/api/api-development) section.

+## Directive `disable`

+Disables some default configuration options of the language for specific areas of the source code.
+Supported by only functions.
+Supports multiple arguments.

+List of arguments:
+- `boundary`: Disables boundary checking for slice and array index expressions.